ndaman/damagetolerance/docs/exam 1/lecture12.md

 ----
 ## equation sheet

--   The equation sheet for this exam will be the same as the 2016 equation sheet posted to Blackboard
+-   The equation sheet for this exam will be the same as the previous equation sheet posted to Blackboard
 -   Other specific information and formulas (mixed-mode fracture, stiffener data, etc.) will be given in the problem

 ----